Helteix/Docs/docs/0_welcome/Welcome.md

 ---

 ### 🧩 2. **Flexibility**
-LTX isn’t about dropping a black-box solution into your project.
+Helteix isn’t about dropping a black-box solution into your project.
 Instead, it offers **robust and scalable APIs** that integrate seamlessly with your architecture.
 All systems are designed to **adapt** rather than **impose** — using **interfaces** or **inheritance**, you stay in control. 🔧